 - Once the oven reaches 450 degrees, carefully remove the dutch oven/baking dish.
 Remove the tea towel from the dough ball and lightly coat the top of the dough with the ½ tablespoon of olive oil.
 Sprinkle the top of the dough ball with shredded parmesan and some freshly chopped rosemary.
 Holding the edges of the parchment paper, carefully lower the dough ball into the dutch oven.
 Cover the dutch oven with it’s lid and bake for 30 minutes.
 (If you’re using a baking pan without a lid, just use aluminum foil.)
 Then carefuly remove the lid and bake for 10-20 minutes more, uncovered, until the crust is a crispy golden brown.

-- Remove the dutch oven/baking dish from the oven, and carefully lift the break out using the ends of the parchment paper.
+- Remove the dutch oven/baking dish from the oven, and carefully lift the bread out using the ends of the parchment paper.
 Allow the bread to cool on a cooling rack or cutting board for 30 minutes before slicing and serving.

 Notes